krychu/wfc/Readme.md

             input_image,     // Input image that will be cut into tiles 3,               // Tile width in pixels
             3,               // Tile height in pixels
-            1,               // Wrap input image on the right and bottom 1,               // Add horizontal flips of all tiles 1,               // Add vertical flips of all tiles 1                // Add n*90deg rotations of all tiles
+            1,               // Expand input image on the right and bottom 1,               // Add horizontal flips of all tiles 1,               // Add vertical flips of all tiles 1                // Add n*90deg rotations of all tiles